 "I had the chance to work with neurological populations during my fieldwork, and I learned many skills that will serve me well as an OT."

-Paragraph #4: Thank You & Call To Action
+Section 8: Thank You & Call to Action

 In the closing paragraph of your cover letter, you should sum up the reasons why you think you’re right for the job and thank the hiring manager for looking over your material.
 You can suggest the hiring manager get in touch with you, but you don’t need to be heavy-handed about it.
 She’ll reach out if she’s interested.
 You don’t need to include your contact information here, because it’s at the top of your letter, but there’s no harm in listing your preferred method of communication (either by email or phone) in this paragraph.